MicrosoftDocs/playfab-docs/playfab-docs/roadmap/index.md

 **_CloudScript with Azure Functions_**

 [CloudScript using Azure Functions](https://docs.microsoft.com/gaming/playfab/features/automation/cloudscript-af/) brings support for [new languages](https://docs.microsoft.com/azure/azure-functions/supported-languages) (including C#) as well as local debugging in Visual Studio and Visual Studio Code.
 PlayFab asynchronously waits for these functions to complete, allowing them to run for extended periods of time.
-You can watch a demo [here](https://youtu.be/apQbkDn1lNo).
+Find out more in this [video](https://youtu.be/apQbkDn1lNo).

 **_PlayFab Visual Studio Extension_**